-This course will address professional issues related to the role of the Speech/Language Pathology Assistant in the practice of speech/ language pathology.
-Topics will include, but not limited to, the legal and policy framework for school services, ethical practice, supervision, collaboration, scheduling, data collection, advocating, professional development, resources, and professional trends.
+This course will address professional issues related to the role of the Speech/Language Pathology Assistant in the practice of speech/language pathology in schools.
+Topics will include, but are not limited to, the legal and policy framework for school services, ethical practice, supervision, collaboration, scheduling, data collection, advocating, professional development, resources, and professional trends.
 This course includes an observation component.
+Prerequisite: SLP 111 or concurrently taking SLP 111.
 Class: 3 hours per week.
 (Sp) 3 credits

-SLP 120: Communication Disorders and Intervention I
+SLP 120 Communication Disorders and Intervention I

-A general overview of language, literacy, and hearing disorders in preschool and school aged children and evidence-based interventions for remediation.
-This course will prepare Speech/ Language Pathology Assistants for their role in providing services to children with language, literacy, and hearing disorders in educational settings.
-Prerequisite: SLP 111.
+A general overview of language, and hearing disorders in preschool and school-aged children, their impact on literacy acquisition, and evidence-based interventions.
+This course will prepare Speech/Language Pathology Assistants for their role in providing oral language and literacy interventions to children with language and hearing disorders in educational settings.
+Prerequisites: SLP 111.
 Class: 3 hours per week.
 (Fa) 3 credits